dart-lang/site-www/src/guides/language/coming-from/js-to-dart.md

 To define a generic type parameter, place it between angle brackets `< >` after the method name.
-You can then use this type within the method as the return type or within the method’s parameters:
+You can then use this type within the method as the return type or within the method's parameters:

 ```dart
 Map<Object?, Object?> _cache = {};